 Fake Difficulty: The Sunken Treasure minigame will make you want to throw your 3DS across the room at least once.
 The idea is that you tilt the 3DS to direct the Starmie.
 Unfortunately, this will often not go to plan due to some kind of fuckup in the 3DS — at times, the Starmie will just not move, and you'll have to practically turn the 3DS upside down to make it move, when the damn thing will move at all.
 And while you can press the A button to reorient it, the game does not tell you this.

 The player character and the partner, as per tradition.
 Oddly enough, they're both canonically male, which is a first for the Mystery Dungeon games.
-This only applies to the versions outside of Japan; in the Japanese version you could still choose gender of both the hero and the partner.
+This only applies to the versions outside of Japan; in the Japanese version you could still choose gender of the partner and the player character is referred to with gender-neutral pronouns.
 Why this was altered, no one knows.

 Fridge Brilliance: Everyone is automatically enamored by Virizion, who really doesn't want to be popular.
 This makes the fact that she ends up with Emolga in end make sense considering that he was the only guy that wasn't initially infatuated with her.